mikependon/RepoDB/README.md

 	.Add<System.Data.SqlClient.SqlConnection>(new SqlServerStatementBuilder(dbSetting), true);
 ```

 Or, you can replicate the actual [SqlServerBootstrap](https://github.com/mikependon/RepoDB/blob/master/RepoDb.SqlServer/RepoDb.SqlServer/SqlServerBootstrap.cs) class implementation and attach it to your solution.
-Then, call the local class `Initialize()` method explicitly.
+Then, call the local class initializer method explicitly.

 ## Library Limitations